Benghazi Select Committee

 Investigating the Benghazi Terrorist Attack

-I have introduced legislation, H. Res.
-36, to create a House Select Committee on Benghazi.
-It has more than 180 cosponsors – a majority of the majority in the House – and is endorsed by The American Legion, the Federal Law Enforcement Officers Association, groups within the Special Operations community. the editorial page of The Wall Street Journal, respected national security leaders, like former Attorney General Mukasey, and some of the family members of the Benghazi victims.
+Since November 2012, I have worked to establish a House Select Committee to fully investigate the terrorist attack in Benghazi.
+My legislation, H. Res.
+36, garnered more than 190 cosponsors – a majority of the majority in the House – and was endorsed by The American Legion, the Federal Law Enforcement Officers Association, groups within the Special Operations community, the editorial page of The Wall Street Journal, respected national security leaders, like former Attorney General Mukasey, and some of the family members of the Benghazi victims.
+This legislation was the impetus for the House Select Committee that was ultimately established in May 2014.

 BENGHAZI QUESTION OF THE DAY